urban-labs/namematch/README.md

 ## License

-Distributed under the XXXXXX license.
+Distributed under the GNU Affero General Public License v3.0 license.
 See LICENSE for more information.

 ## Team